Achievable logoAchievable logo

 Consider the number list 4,5,6.

-The mean of this list is 5, and all the numbers are very close to that mean.
-Because the numbers stay tightly grouped, this list has a small standard deviation.
+The mean of this list is 5, and all the numbers are close to 5.
+Because the values are tightly grouped, this list has a small standard deviation.

 Now consider the number list 1,5,9.

-The mean is still 5, but the numbers are much farther away from the mean.
+The mean is still 5, but the values are much farther from 5.
 Since the values are more spread out, this list has a larger standard deviation.

 On the ACT, you are often asked to compare standard deviations rather than calculate them.
 If two number lists have the same mean, the list with values that are farther apart will have the larger standard deviation.